apollo

 No, Siades Syrup is not an antibiotic.
 It is an anti-tussive agent used to treat a dry cough.

-Siades Syrup starts working within a few minutes, and its effect lasts up to several hours.
+Siades Syrup starts working within a few minutes and lasts for several hours.

 Yes, Siades Syrup is good for a dry cough.
 It treats dry cough by blocking the cough receptor present in the brain.